Pritikha/KNN-CLASSIFICATION-ALGORITHM/README.md

 ## Program:

 Program to implement KNN classification algorithm.
-Developed by   :
+Developed by   : Pritikha A P
-RegisterNumber :
+RegisterNumber :  212219040114

 ```python3
 # k-nearest neighbors on the Iris Flowers Dataset